ai4os/ai4-docs/source/user/howto/deploy/oscar.rst

     print(r.text)

-As a response, you will receive what are the input args you should pass to the module.
+In this case, we receive what are the inputs needed by the YOLO model.

 .. code-block::